-The proposed strategy to build the Knowledge Base is to link the substantive ongoing activities of the Dialogue Consortium partners and others that want to contribute to the Dialogue (and possibly join the Consortium).
-While each of the individual programs will be responsible
+The proposed strategy to build the Knowledge Base is to link the substantive ongoing activities of the Dialogue Consortium partners and others that want to contribute to the Dialogue.
+While each of the individual programmes will be responsible for generating their own funding and for managing their own programmes, their participation in the Dialogue will be beneficial to them by providing opportunities for collaboration and cross-fertilisation, presenting results, and obtaining feedback on their programmes.